 All it takes is an idea — it doesn’t have to be a good one — grounded in reality, along with rising prices to get the ball rolling.
-But if speculative euphoria takes hold, its because imagination runs wild with the possibilities brought by higher prices.
+But if speculative euphoria takes hold, it’s because imagination runs wild with the possibilities brought by higher prices.

 In the book, Galbraith relayed three common traits in every speculative episode:

 - New Innovation: every episode is driven by something new and exciting that catches the public’s imagination.
 The stories around it are rich in imaginative possibilities but light on realistic ones.
 Financial innovations are just as enticing as technological ones.
-But financial innovations turn out to be less innovative as first thought.
+But financial innovations turn out to be less innovative than first thought.

 - Debt: leverage against assets scaled to excess helps keep prices aloft.

 - Crash: it always ends in collapse and ruin.
 The designers and promoters once labeled as geniuses are condemned.
-Investigations follow, scrutinizing the innovation, debating new rules and regulations, and placing blame, though not on the irrational speculation.
+Investigations follow, scrutinizing the innovation, debating new rules and regulations, and placing blame, though not on irrational speculation.